History, Vision, & Goals

 The following video was taken on the drive down to St. Thomas in Springfield from seminary in June, 2012, two years before Fr.
 Joel and family purchased a home and moved to Rolla / St. James.
 Interestingly, this video ends right at the exit for Hwy V, the exit to take to come to the church:

-After moving into the new temple space, the mission grew exponentially and in January 2017 the mission received the OCA’s Mission Planting Grant.
-Thanks to the grant, the generosity of the mission’s supporters, and the dedication of the faithful at Annunciation, as of December 2017 the average attendance is at 40 people on Sunday morning.
-A fairly full cycle of services is able to be celebrated every week, a proper iconostasis is being built, and the community is now praying for a new space large enough to hold everyone for Liturgy and Social Hour on Sundays.
-Glory to God!
+After moving into the new temple space, the mission grew even more, and in January 2017 the mission received the OCA’s Mission Planting Grant.
+Thanks to the grant, the generosity of the mission’s supporters, and the dedication of the faithful at Annunciation, in December 2017 the average attendance grew to an average of 40 people on Sunday morning.